 • cancelling or suspending driver’s licences and permits;

 • other orders.

-The Magistrates’ Court must order a pre-sentence report before imposing a community corrections order (unless the only condition is that the defendant serve up to 300 hours of unpaid community work) or a Youth Justice Centre order.
-The court may order a pre-sentence report in any other case (s 8A).
-The pre-sentence report must be filed with the court, and copies given to the prosecutor, the defence lawyer and (if the court consents) to the defendant (s 8(c)).
+The Magistrates’ Court must order a pre-sentence report before imposing a community corrections order (unless the only condition is that the defendant serve up to 300 hours of unpaid community work), or a Youth Justice Centre order, or a Youth Residential Centre order (s 8A(2)).
+The court may order a pre-sentence report in any other case (s 8A(1)).

 The prosecutor or defence lawyer may file with the court a notice of intention to dispute the pre-sentence report.
-This allows evidence to be called and cross-examined on the report (s 8(c)).
+This allows evidence to be called and cross-examined on the report (s 8(D)).

 Imprisonment orders are to be served in full; however, time held in custody before sentencing will usually be deducted from time to be served.

-Magistrates may sentence a defendant for up to two years for a single offence (provided the maximum penalty is two years or more) (s 113A Sentencing Act) and five years for aggregate offences (s 113B).
+Magistrates may sentence a defendant for up to two years for a single offence (provided the maximum penalty is two years or more) (ss 113–113A) and five years for aggregate offences (s 113B).
 Magistrates may impose one aggregate sentence of imprisonment for offences based on the same facts or which are of a similar character (s 9).

-A drug treatment order (DTO) may be ordered for defendants with a drug or alcohol problem (which contributed to the offence) who plead guilty to offences heard in the Magistrates’ Court (other than sexual charges or assault charges involving injury to the victim (s 18Z Sentencing Act)).
-There are other eligibility requirements for people seeking DTOs.
+A drug treatment order (DTO) may be ordered for defendants with a drug or alcohol problem (which contributed to the offence) who plead guilty to offences heard in the Magistrates’ Court (other than sexual charges or assault charges involving injury to the victim (s 18Z)).
+There are other eligibility requirements for people seeking DTOs, which are outlined in section 18Z.
 DTOs are supervised by the Victorian Drug Court.
 A DTO is only ordered after a detailed assessment by the Drug Court team of the defendant’s suitability (s 18ZQ).